Animal-Assisted Therapy (AAT) Volunteers

 - Improve their interactions with family and staff.

 - Do things that may be a struggle, such as eating, taking medication or waiting.

 If you would like to volunteer with your pet, first you become registered as a therapy animal team.
 Our Paws Can Heal therapy animal teams are nationally registered and have 3 to 12 months of experience.

 - Alliance of Therapy Dogs, formerly known as Therapy Dogs Inc.: www.therapydogs.com

 An evaluator will test you and your pet.
 Your pet needs to be calm, predictable, pass basic obedience skills and be comfortable in a variety of settings.

 Once you have 3 to 12 months experience as a therapy animal team, your next step is to register as an In-hospital volunteer.
-Visit the Getting Started page to learn more about becoming an In-hospital volunteer.
+Return to the Volunteer page to register to become an In-hospital volunteer.

 Volunteering without a Pet

 Whether or not you have a pet, you can still volunteer as part of our Animal-Assisted Therapy (AAT) Program!
 We need volunteers to go with each Paws Can Heal team on their AAT visits.
 They help keep our patients safe, gather data on the patient visit and help patients meet their treatment goals.

 Watch the video: Animal-Assisted Therapy Volunteer Escort